cloudflare/cloudflare-docs/products/pages/src/content/framework-guides/deploy-a-gatsby-site.md

 <Aside>

-For the complete guide to deploying your first site to Cloudflare Pages, check out [our Getting Started guide](/getting-started).
+For the complete guide to deploying your first site to Cloudflare Pages, check out [our Get Started guide](/get-started).

 </Aside>